Power Outage Tips and Tricks

 Power outages can strike when you least expect them.
-They can also be devastating to your business’s bottom line if you aren’t adequately prepared.
+They can also be devastating to your business’s bottom line if you don’t have a power outage preparation plan.
 According to a market research study by E Source, a four-hour outage will cost the average business $10,000 to $20,000.

 Business owners that take the right precautions can drastically reduce these costs.
-Here are some steps you should take to protect your business against power loss.
+Here are some power outage tips and tricks you should use to protect your business against power loss.

 Begin with a Risk Analysis

 While developing a business continuity plan, you must begin by identifying the potential problems a power outage will cause.
-Your business continuity plan must account for:
+Your power outage contingency plan must account for:

 - Loss of functionality of important equipment

 - Employee confusion

 These risks are unique to every business.
 Outline them in detail, so you can take the necessary precautions.